-You want to enrich security when logging on to GSLB.me to configure and manage your DNS services.
+You want to use strong authentication when logging on to GSLB.me to configure and manage your DNS services.
 GSLB.me administration GUI and REST API are accessed via HTTPS.
 Enabling 2-factor authentication leverages Google Authenticator to provide One-Time Passwords for Web GUI access.

 How to configure it: